agrabz/SwiftUIViewTree/README.md

 The implementation uses Swift's reflection API ([Mirror](https://developer.apple.com/documentation/swift/mirror)) **recursively**.

-While applying these view modifiers to your views might look attractive, it is important to be aware of its low performance with big views.
+While applying these view modifiers to your views might look attractive, it is important to be aware of its low performance with big views, however with small or medium views it should be okay.

-I'm working on its improvement, but it is suggested to use the `maxDepth` input parameter of both the `renderViewTree` and the `printViewTree` functions as below:
+For the time being you can use the `maxDepth` input parameter

 ```swift